loadingio/ldview/README.md

       action: click: ({node, name, evt, idx}) -> ...

-### ld-each view

-While you can manually update DOM content in the handler, you can also recursively apply ldView to make the whole process simpler:
+### Loop with Nested View

+Usually you will want to render nodes below the looped element:

+  .shelf
+    div(ld-each="book")
+      .name(ld="name") Sample Name
+      .author(ld="author") Sample Author

+This requires a nested ldview construction like below if done manually:

     new ldview do
       handler:
-        # instead of a simple handler function,
-        # here we have an object containing a list function and a handle function
         book:
-          list: -> myBookList # tell ldView to map book elements to myBookList
+          list: -> myBookList
+          # manual approach - use init to create nested view.
+          # for illustration only, don't replicate.
           init: ({node,data}) ->
             (new ldview do
                root: node,